vitaly-t/pg-promise/README.md

 ```javascript
 var cn = "postgres://username:password@host:port/database";
 ```
-This library doesn't use any of the connection details, it simply passes them on to [PG] when opening a new connection.
+This library doesn't use any of the connection's details, it simply passes them on to [PG] when opening a new connection.
 For more details see [ConnectionParameters] class in [PG], such as additional connection properties supported.

 ### 3. Initialize the library